 Articles

-How to beat the pressure with both feet Posted 8 months ago
+How to beat the pressure with both feet Posted about 1 year ago

 Two-footed footballers are a rare species, and for that reason they are in high demand.
 There are some high-profile ones in the world of Soccer, like former Manchester United and Real Madrid stalwart Cristiano Ronaldo and French World Cup winner Zinedine Zidane.
 But for the most part, they crop up about as often as a four-leaf clover.